adapt-security/adapt-authoring/docs/install-dev.md

 # Developer installation

+> Make sure to check the [main install instructions](install) for the list of prerequisites required prior to installation.

 If you're a developer working on the Adapt authoring tool, there are a number of included scripts which should come in useful for working on local copies of the code.

 ## Installation